icevans/linux-study-group/permissions_exercises.md

 1. We know that all members of the group can read and write files in this shared directory, but who is allowed to rename, delete, or move files?
 1. What does the executable permission mean for a directory?
 1. What permissions does the `irb` file have?
 (Hint: you'll have to find where `irb` lives using the info from chapter 3.
 It may be a symbolic link on your system -- TLCL discusses permissions for symbolic links.)
 1. Change the permissions on `irb` to 754.
+Does the fact that it's a symbolic link change how you go about doing this?
 What does this do?
 What impact does it have on your ability to use `irb`?
 Put back the correct permissions.
 1. DON'T DO THE FOLLOWING, IT'S JUST A THOUGHT EXPERIMENT: What would happen if you changed the owner and group of the `sudo` command to your own user accont?